solid/notifications-panel/proposals/solid-webhook-notifications.md

 }, POD_PRIVATE_KEY)
 ```

-The client server should check the `iss` field and confirm that it matches the URL used in the discovery stage.
+The subscribing server should check the `iss` field and confirm that it matches the URL used in the discovery stage.

 #### 11. Discovery

-If not already cached, the client server should retrieve the Pod, metadata document.
+If not already cached, the subscribing server should retrieve the Pod, metadata document.

 ```http
 GET https://pod.example/.well-known/solid